timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-04
+# Objectives for Today 2021-03-05

 - Continue polish, bug fixing and wrapup of the game.
-- Attempt to regenerate all the fences of the game so they use the right materials.
 - Look deeper into the paw prints, they might be under the track level 1 & 2?
+- Dig into particles on loops...
 - Add decals on levels without them...
+- Prepare the game visually for the trailer.

 **Purpose**